kehrenclou/kehrenclou/README.md

 </p>

   ### About Me
   ####  I am a full-stack React developer based in Northern California.
 I fell in love with coding while working as a winemaker and began creating automated tools using VBA to make our workflow easier and make better decisions.
 It inspired me to reskill and become a full-time developer.
 I am thrive on tackling challenging problems and creating innovative solutions.
+Gold star if the project helps the end user accomplish something more efficiently or with better quality.

 -  I’m currently working on **haikukedoodle - a haiku song generator using openai's text-davinci-003 and tone.js**